sillsdev/fontinline/README.md

 * If endpoint dots within 50% of another dot, drop other dot
     * (This calculation might be slightly tricky, but will be simplified if we keep track of endpoint dots specially)
+* Future ideas for possible improvement:
+    * Before dotting, run a smoothing algorithm on all segments (lines, curves) so that, for example, the letter B in Padauk font will have its lower curve look a bit smoother.
+(Difficulty: hard)
+    * At intersection points, look at the curve direction (2nd derivative) of the lines leading into the intersection.
+Extend them with the same 2nd derivative and look at where those extended lines would naturally intersect.
+(Difficulty: unknown)
+    * Looking at the letter H as it stands with current code, another smoothing (or kink-removing) algorithm, applied to the vertical segments, might straighten them out.
+This would require turning the 5 segments that current code produces for H into 3 segments, by detecting the angle of the joins and saying "Angle is less than X degrees, join these segments" for smallish values of X (measured against the smoothly-extended lines).
+      (Difficulty: medium)
+    * After drawing intersections, we could also extend the endpoints of the midlines (e.g., the starting and ending points in the letter C) and take them, with the same "keep the second derivative similar" algorithm, all the way until they intersect with one side of the tesselation triangle.